Sajid2001/diagon-ally-front/README.md

 ### What are plans for the future with this project?

 As mentioned earlier, a loading message will be added in the near future.
 Another possible feature is for multiple locations to be shown before being added to a category.
-If you have any further suggestions, let the proejct owner know so they can happen.
+If you have any further suggestions, let the project owner know so they can happen.